cas-bioinf/rboAnalyzer/readme.md

  and query sequence is also computed.
 The BLAST output is combined with computed data and presented in form of an interactive HTML page.

-To achive this, rboAnalyzer takes as input:
+To achieve this, rboAnalyzer takes as input:
 - the query sequence
 - the BLAST output
 - the BLAST database containing sequences within the output